-As far as the police were concerned, the murders spanned three years (1888-91) and took in a proposed eleven victims: Emma Smith, Martha Tabram, Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, Mary Jane Kelly, Rose Mylett, Alice McKenzie, Frances Coles and one unidentified headless torso.
-All the identified women were known to be local prostitutes living in common lodging houses in a relatively small area.
+As far as the police were concerned, the Jack the Ripper Whitechapel murders spanned three years (1888-1891) and included a proposed eleven victims: Emma Smith, Martha Tabram, Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, Mary Jane Kelly, Rose Mylett, Alice McKenzie, Frances Coles and one unfortunate, unidentified headless torso.
+All these identified women were known to be local prostitutes living in common lodging houses in a relatively small area.

 In 1894, Melville Macnaghten, former Chief Constable of the Metropolitan Police, wrote a private memorandum in which he claimed that “the Whitechapel murderer had five victims and five victims only”, setting a standard for the perceived number of victims after the document was first publicised in the late 1950s.
-These five victims - Nichols, Chapman, Stride, Eddowes and Kelly – have become known as the ‘Canonical Five’ and have sometimes been referred to as the ‘five official’ or ‘five known’ victims.
+These five victims - Nichols, Chapman, Stride, Eddowes, and Kelly – have become known as the ‘Canonical Five’ and are sometimes referred to as the ‘five official’ or ‘five known’ victims.
 The similarity in the way they were killed (throats cut, abdominal mutilations and, in three cases, internal organs removed) suggests that this idea is a sound one, but it does have its detractors.

 When looking at contemporary reports in the press, it is noticeable that after the murder of Nichols in August 1888, many felt that the previous deaths of Emma Smith (April 1888) and Martha Tabram (August 1888), could also have been the work of the same hand and thus at the time, Nichols was considered the third victim.
-Those killed after Mary Jane Kelly were certainly considered seriously at the time, and they certainly prompted ‘Ripper scares’, all of which goes to blur the boundaries of what we believe the Ripper’s final head-count.
+Those killed after Mary Jane Kelly were certainly considered seriously at the time, and they also prompted ‘Ripper scares’, all of which serves to blur the boundaries of the Ripper’s final head-count.

-Owing to the lack of mutilations to Elizabeth Stride, she has frequently been discarded as a potential victim.
+Owing to the lack of mutilations to Elizabeth Stride’s body, she has frequently been discarded as a potential victim.
 Some have suggested that the atrocious murder of Mary Kelly was committed by somebody else, an over-the-top imitation based on the descriptions of the previous women's injuries circulated in the press at the time.
-One eminent surgeon believed that Alice McKenzie was a Ripper murder.
+One eminent surgeon believed that Alice McKenzie was also a Ripper murder victim.